cognitedata/function-action-oidc/README.md

 1. `description`: Additional field to describe the function.
 1. `owner`: Additional field to describe the function owner.
 1. `env_vars`: Environment variables for your function.
 Accepts JSON with string key/value pairs, like `{"FOO_BAR": "baz", "another_env_var": "cool"}`.
-1. `cpu`: Set fractional number of CPU cores per function. **Ignored for functions running on Azure!**.
-See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
+1. `cpu`: Set fractional number of CPU cores per function.
+You may check the default and the allowed values (they vary with the CDF project's cloud provider) by calling the `/limits` endpoint of the: [Functions API documentation](https://docs.cognite.com/api/playground/#operation/get-functions-limits).
-1. `memory`: Set memory per function measured in GB. **Ignored for functions running on Azure!**.
-See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
+1. `memory`: Set memory per function measured in GB.
+You may check the default and the allowed values (they vary with the CDF project's cloud provider) by calling the `/limits` endpoint of the: [Functions API documentation](https://docs.cognite.com/api/playground/#operation/get-functions-limits).
 1. `runtime`: The function runtime.
-See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
+Check the default and allowed values/versions in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).

 ### Schedule file format [`.yaml`]